The short version.

-In April, 2016, I quit my fancy corporate career to pursue writing, teaching, teaching yoga (again) and speaking.
-All my retreats, events and workshops are listed here.
+On April, 2016, I quit my fancy corporate career in advertising to pursue writing, teaching, speaking, and [insert unknown].

-I live on the north shore of Boston with my seven year-old daughter and am currently writing my first book, a memoir.
+I live on the north shore of Boston with my eight year-old daughter and am currently writing my first book.

 And the longer one.